stanford-policylab/opp/py/data_readme_template.md

 - Data is deduplicated on raw columns issued_at, location, race, gender, city, dob, lat, lon, reducing the number of records by ~7.0%
 - Calls are also provided in the raw data, but aren't loaded here
+- subject_race is based on the raw column race which is passed through as raw_race, and gender is passed through as raw_gender
+- reason_for_stop represents the raw column stop_based_on, and
+  reason_for_search represents the raw column search_based_on and forms the basis for search_conducted and search_basis
+- When reason_for_search, i.e. search_based_on, is NA, we assume search
+  conducted is false
+- outcomes are based on raw column outcome_of_stop, which is passed through as raw_outcome_of_stop

 ## Statewide, VT
 **Data notes**: